shivalingabaddipalli/shivalingabaddipalli.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Shivalinga's academic personal website"
+title: "Hi there!
+Welcome to Shivalinga's academic personal website"
 excerpt: "About me"
 author_profile: true
 redirect_from: